MilesBHuff/Optimality/specification/colours.rst

 #.
 Interactive controls are coloured with a View.?.? value.
 #.
 Elements that, when clicked, perform some action, are coloured with a
    ?.?.Hover value when a cursor is ontop of them.
+#.
+Shadows and glows use a 50% Lum grey, so that they never blend into anything.